Profession: Union General

 Custer's Last StandGeorge Armstrong Custer was a fun-loving rebel who developed into one of America’s national heroes.
 He will always be remembered for Custer’s Last Stand.

 June 25, 1876

 - 1864-02-09 Brigadier General George Armstrong Custer marries Elizabeth Clift Bacon

-- 1864-10-09 Battle of Tom's Brook; Confederate cavalry that harassed Sheridan's campaign is beaten by General Custer & Merrit's cavalry divisions
+- 1864-10-09 Battle of Tom's Brook; Confederate cavalry that harassed Sheridan's campaign is beaten by General George A. Custer & Merrit's cavalry divisions

 - 1868-11-27 Battle at Washita River, Oklahoma.
-General Custer attacks group of Native American Indians, their chief Black Kettle dies in the attack
+General George A. Custer attacks group of Native American Indians, their chief Black Kettle dies in the attack

-- 1873-08-04 Indian Wars: whilst protecting a railroad survey party in Montana, the United States 7th Cavalry, under Lieutenant Colonel George Armstrong Custer, clashes for the first time with the Sioux (near the Tongue River; only one man on each side is killed).
+- 1873-08-04 Indian Wars: whilst protecting a railroad survey party in Montana, US 7th Cavalry, under Lieutenant Colonel George Armstrong Custer, clashes for the 1st time with the Sioux near the Tongue River.
+1 man killed on each side.

-- 1876-05-17 7th US Cavalry under General George Armstrong Custer leaves Ft Lincoln
+- 1876-05-17 7th US Cavalry under General George Armstrong Custer leaves Fort Lincoln

-- 1876-06-25 Battle of the Little Bighorn: 7th Cavalry under Lieutenant Colonel (sometime Brevet Major General) George Armstrong Custer wiped out by Sioux and Cheyenne warriors led by Chiefs Crazy Horse and Sitting Bull in what has become famously known as "Custer's Last Stand"
+- 1876-06-25 Battle of the Little Bighorn: US 7th Cavalry under Brevet Major General George Armstrong Custer wiped out by Sioux and Cheyenne warriors led by Chiefs Crazy Horse and Sitting Bull in what has become famously known as "Custer's Last Stand"